Communication, Presentation, and Persuasion – Using The Pyramid Principle to drive action

 - Lead with the answer/recommendation

-- Give main supporting arguments as opposed than details
+- Give main supporting arguments as opposed to details

 - Back up supporting arguments with data points